toufiqism/PeekDetector/README.md

 2. Check selected time period (Weekly/Monthly/Yearly)
 3. Verify current date/time settings on device
 4. Try clearing and re-recording a detection

+### Exported Reports Not Found

+1. Check Downloads folder on your device
+2. Look for files named `PeekDetector_Reports_[timestamp].zip`
+3. Ensure app has been running for at least 24 hours (first export)
+4. Check notification tray for export status
+5. Verify device storage space is available

+### Export Failing

+1. Check device storage space
+2. Verify Downloads folder is accessible
+3. Check notification for specific error message
+4. Try clearing app cache and restarting app
+5. Ensure at least one detection has been recorded

 ## Contributing